Didisimmons/LILELI-QUIZ-GAME/readME.md

 * Be able to readily view the questions and learn something new when I take the quiz.

-## Design
+## DESIGN

 * Colour Scheme

-    -  The colors used in the site's design were developed using the colorspace website.
-The [spotpallete] (https://mycolor.space/?hex= percent 23845EC2&sub=1) was chosen.
+    -  The colours used in the site's design were developed using the colorspace website.
+The [spot Pallete](https://mycolor.space/?hex=%23845EC2&sub=1) was chosen.

     - The colours reflect LILELI's brand in order to convey trust and a comfortable space to consumers, as purple represents royalty and has long been connected with abuse victims.
-To keep the site clean and simple, a white pallete is offered.
+To keep the site clean and simple, a white background is also used.

 * Typography